LiamBMX/Portfolio-Website/README.md

 ### ⁉️ How to use
 Its pretty simple to setup but for blogs to work you do need supabase connected.
+First in your supabase dashboard setup "blogs" table with the following collums: id, title, slug, content, excerpt, image, published_at, created_at, updated_at.
-So create a .env and fillout this info:
+So create a .env and fillout this info from your supabase dashboard:
 ```
 VITE_SUPABASE_ANON_KEY=
 VITE_SUPABASE_URL=
 ```
-Also setup "blogs" table with the following collums: id, title, slug, content, excerpt, image, published_at, created_at, updated_at.
 ---

 ### ☕ Like what you see?